jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.72 TrendSurfaceVectorPoints

-Estimates a trend surface from vector points.
+Estimates a trend surface from vector points..

 *Parameters*: